heroku/cowboyku/guide/middlewares.md

  *  `result` contains the result of the processing

 The `listener` value is always defined.
 The `result` value can be set by any middleware.
-If set to anything other than `ok`, Cowboy will not process any subsequent requests on this connection.
+If set to anything other than `ok`, Cowboyku will not process any subsequent requests on this connection.

-The middlewares that come with Cowboy may define or require other environment values to perform.
+The middlewares that come with Cowboyku may define or require other environment values to perform.

-You can update the environment by calling the `cowboy:set_env/3` convenience function, adding or replacing a value in the environment.
+You can update the environment by calling the `cowboyku:set_env/3` convenience function, adding or replacing a value in the environment.

 Routing middleware